jmbohan/entrepreneurship/notes/wk1/what_is_an_entrepreneur.md

 Creation and Management of a *new* enterprise to accomplish some objective.

-For most entrepreneurship is not just about financial stability but another objective as well
+For most entrepreneurship is not just about financial stability but another objective as well the primary objective while financial stability is the secondary objective.

 ### Two Conditions That Define Financial Stability ###